SENG480/course/grad_assn.md

 # Deliverables
 * For a research focus, a 3000 word or so report (i.e., approx 8 pages for a conference paper).
 Use PDF OR Jupyter Notebook.
-* For engineering focus, a design doc + a tool Omar and I can use.
+* For DysDoc focus, a design doc + a tool Omar and I can use.
 We will schedule a demo time in the week following end of term.

 # Marking Rubric
 The report will be judged on the basis of scientific quality (novel topic, validated conclusions, proper scientific writing style).